Tales from the Turf: The Kentucky Horse, 1825 – 1950

 The first exhibition to examine Kentucky’s relationship to the horse through art, Tales from the Turf will feature the paintings, sculpture, photographs, drawings, prints, and manuscripts to tell the story of the horse in the Bluegrass State.
 The exhibition will reflect all the ways that images of the horse have represented the Commonwealth’s identity, history, mythology, and agricultural economy, from its earliest days through the mid-twentieth century.

-An agricultural and aristocratic pastime became a multi-billion-dollar industry in the 20th century, and the taste and aesthetics for collecting images of the horse has only grown over the decades.
+An agricultural and aristocratic pastime became a multi-billion dollar industry in the twentieth century, and the desire for collecting images of the horse has only grown over the decades.
 Presenting works from Kentucky’s leading private collections, Tales from the Turf will change Kentucky’s understanding of its own history through the act of making, collecting, and sharing the art of the horse.

 Public Programs at the Speed Art Museum presented in association with Tales from the Turf include: